Knoblauchpilze/pge-app/README.md

 Note that the main thread will then periodically halt to not go over the limit framerate.
 This means that if another process should be continuously executed, it's better to have a dedicated thread for it.

+Finally note that the precision seems to decrease the higher the desired framerate.
+This might be because of the way we implemented the sleeping time to not sleep below a certain time.
+Up until 100 fps it works fine though.

 ### Logging

 By default the app comes with a logger allowing to print some messages in the console executing the program.
 Most of the objects provided in the app are also integrating a logger which makes it possible to debug the processes easily.